 Use a Collection to offer an ordered bundle of courses and take your multi-course program from choose-your-own adventure....

 to one-step clarity.

 List multiple courses on one learning path and give instant access to all courses with a single enrollment.
 Keep everyone in a group together as they work through the program.

 How to create a Collection

 Creating a Collection is very similar to creating a course.

-- Choose to create a new Collection.
+Choose to create a new Collection.
 Name your Collection and select the "Create" button.

 Once you've created your Collection, you can edit the Path.
-Add existing courses to your path.
+Add existing courses to your Collection Path.
 Optionally group two or more courses together and add multiple groupings of courses.
 Drag and drop courses easily on the Path to reorder.

-Invite learners to the Cohort just like you would do with an individual course.
+Invite learners to the Cohort just like you would with an individual course.

 Create a new Collection from your Teach tab on your Home page.